 I’ve had my Remington 700 AAC-SD for about six years now, ever since I first reviewed it back in 2012.
 On my wishlist was a good bolt-action rifle with a threaded barrel so that I could take advantage of my newly-acquired AAC 762-SDN-6 silencer, and it looked like a match made in heaven.

-I finally found one at a gun show in San Antonio and ever since that day I’ve been using the absolute heck out of the rifle.
+I finally found one at a gun show in San Antonio and ever since that day I’ve been using the absolute heck out of the short-action rifle.
 I’ve definitely gotten my money’s worth since I bought it, but recently I’ve started to feel like it’s coming to the end of its useful life.

 If you look back through the TTAG catalog you’ll find some ridiculous things that I’ve done to this gun over the years.
 Things like putting it in this early MDT TAC21 chassis system.
 Or slamming hundreds of rounds down the barrel for the ammunition consistency testing project without even caring where they impacted on the berm.

 I’ve put this 700 through a lot over the years, probably more than any sane gun owner would, but through it all, the rifle has maintained the same level of accuracy as the day I took it out of the box.
 Just add some good 175 grain ammo, pull the trigger, and a beautiful clover leaf grouping will appear downrange.

 That all started to change about a year ago.
 I had slowed down a bit from writing so when the Remington 700’s groupings started to open up a bit I figured that I had just gotten rusty.
 But no, I was still as solid as could be with my other guns.
 Something had changed, and the old reliable Remmy just wasn’t performing anymore.
 What once was a 1 MoA guaranteed rifle could now barely keep it within the 4 MoA box.